Surgery for Merkel cell carcinoma

 Wide excision differs from an excisional biopsy.
 The margins are wider (usually at least 1/2 inch).
 This is because the diagnosis is already known, and the doctor is trying to be sure all of the cancer cells are removed.

-If the cancer is on a finger or toe and has grown deeply, the treatment might require amputation of all or part of that digit.
+In uncommon situations where the cancer is on a finger or toe and has grown deeply, the treatment might require amputation of all or part of that digit.

 Mohs micrographic surgery